Ben-Hur: A Tale of the Christ (1925 film): Production

 Ben-Hur: A Tale of The Christ had been a great success as a novel, and was adapted into a stage play which ran for twenty-five years.
 In 1922, two years after the play's last tour, the Goldwyn company purchased the film rights to Ben-Hur.
-The play's producer, Abraham Erlanger, put a heavy price on the screen rights.
+The play's producer Abraham Erlanger put a heavy price on the screen rights.
 Erlanger was persuaded to accept a generous profit participation deal and total approval over every detail of the production.

 Choosing the title role was difficult for June Mathis.
 Rudolph Valentino and dancer Paul Swan were considered until George Walsh was chosen.
-When asked why she chose him, she answered it was because of his eyes and his body.
+When asked why she chose him, Mathis answered it was because of his eyes and his body.
 Gertrude Olmstead was cast as Esther.
 While on location in Italy, Walsh was fired and replaced by Ramon Novarro.
 The role of Esther went to May McAvoy.